ray-project/kuberay/docs/guidance/rayservice-troubleshooting.md

 * Specify the required dependencies via `runtime_env` in `serveConfigV2` field.
   * For example, the MobileNet example requires `python-multipart`, which is not included in the Ray image `rayproject/ray-ml:2.5.0`.
 Therefore, the YAML file includes `python-multipart` in the runtime environment.
 For more details, refer to [the MobileNet example](mobilenet-rayservice.md).

+#### Issue 3-2: Examples for troubleshooting dependency issues.

+> Note: We highly recommend testing your Ray Serve script locally or in a RayCluster before deploying it to a RayService.
+This helps identify any dependency issues in the early stages.
+[TODO: https://github.com/ray-project/kuberay/issues/1176]

+In the [MobileNet example](mobilenet-rayservice.md), the [mobilenet.py](https://github.com/ray-project/serve_config_examples/blob/master/mobilenet/mobilenet.py) consists of two functions: `__init__()` and `__call__()`.
+The function `__call__()` will only be called when the Serve application receives a request.
+Hence, the dependency issue can only be observed when the application receives a request.

+* Example 1: Remove `python-multipart` from the runtime environment in [the MobileNet YAML](../../ray-operator/config/samples/ray-service.mobilenet.yaml).
+  * The `python-multipart` library is only required for the `__call__` method.
+Therefore, we can only observe the dependency issue when we send a request to the application.
+  * Example error message:
+    ```bash
+    Unexpected error, traceback: ray::ServeReplica:mobilenet_ImageClassifier.handle_request() (pid=226, ip=10.244.0.9)
+      .
+      .
+      .
+      File "...", line 24, in __call__
+        request = await http_request.form()
+      File "/home/ray/anaconda3/lib/python3.7/site-packages/starlette/requests.py", line 256, in _get_form
+        ), "The `python-multipart` library must be installed to use form parsing."
+    AssertionError: The `python-multipart` library must be installed to use form parsing..
+    ```

+* Example 2: Update the image from `rayproject/ray-ml:2.5.0` to `rayproject/ray:2.5.0` in [the MobileNet YAML](../../ray-operator/config/samples/ray-service.mobilenet.yaml).
+The latter image does not include `tensorflow`.
+  * The `tensorflow` library is imported in the [mobilenet.py](https://github.com/ray-project/serve_config_examples/blob/master/mobilenet/mobilenet.py).
+  * Example error message:
+    ```bash
+    kubectl describe rayservices.ray.io rayservice-mobilenet

+    # Example error message:
+    Pending Service Status:
+      Application Statuses:
+        Mobilenet:
+          ...
+          Message:                  Deploying app 'mobilenet' failed:
+            ray::deploy_serve_application() (pid=279, ip=10.244.0.12)
+                ...
+              File ".../mobilenet/mobilenet.py", line 4, in <module>
+                from tensorflow.keras.preprocessing import image
+            ModuleNotFoundError: No module named 'tensorflow'
+    ```

 #### Issue 4: Incorrect `import_path`.